-This course is suitable for students who currently play at a club level and who possess an above average level of skill.
-Students enrolled in the program develop life skills such as leadership, teamwork, fair play, competitiveness, responsibility and community involvement in the context of a team sport.
-The course also provides opportunity to participate in State, National and International competitions including our USA Basketball tour; pathway to ATAR courses, Certificate II Sports Coaching, development for State teams and links to WABL clubs.
+To be successful in this program, students should currently play Basketball at a club level and possess an above average level of skill.
+The course focuses on the development of individual Basketball skills and team strategy.
+Students will also have the opportunity to develop skills such as leadership, coaching, teamwork, competitiveness and responsibility in the context of a team sport.
+The course also provides an opportunity to participate in state competitions and a pathway to our USA Basketball Tour, ATAR Physical Education Studies and Certificate II Sports Coaching.